bbauska/W3Cx-3of5/README.md

    alt="Github (the octocat) logo" width="15%" />
 </p>

 If you\'re looking to an easy way to dive into this standardization processes, check out which [issues in the W3C GitHub repositories have been marked as \"good first issue\"](https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues) and see if you find anything where you think you would be ready to help.

+If you\'re looking to an easy way to dive into this standardization processes, check out which [issues in the W3C GitHub repositories have been marked as \"good first issue\"](https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues) and see if you find anything where you think you would be ready to help.